Ford Faesch House

 Design Development, Bidding, Contract Documents, and Construction Phase Administration, Historic Structures Report Update

-The Historic Ford Faesch House constructed by Colonel Jacob Ford, Jr. around 1772 is a fine example of the popular Georgian style architecture.
-This residence may have served as the prototype for Ford’s Mansion located in Morristown, which is currently interpreted as Washington’s Headquarters.
-The Ford-Faesch House is significant for its association with John Jacob Faesch an ironmaster who had extensive iron ore holdings, charcoal-producing woodlands, and waterpower-driven furnaces and forges in the Morris County region.
-Faesch controlled each of his large-scale financial and industrial ventures, making him instrumental in the development of eighteenth-century industry and transportation in the region.
-His iron products were critical in Colonial Army’s efforts during the Revolution.
-The house is listed on both the New Jersey and National Registers of Historic Places.
+The Historic Ford Faesch House was constructed by Colonel Jacob Ford, Jr. around 1772 and is a fine example of the popular Georgian style architecture of the time.
+The Ford-Faesch House is significant for its association with John Jacob Faesch who leased the residence in 1772.
+Faesch, an ironmaster, had extensive iron ore holdings, charcoal-producing woodlands, and waterpower-driven furnaces and forges in the Morris County region, making him an important figure in the development of eighteenth-century industry and transportation in the region.
+His iron products were critical in Washington’s efforts during the Revolution.